Deal OS · Diligence Automation

 Is my deal data kept confidential?

 Yes.
 Your documents and deal flow remain yours; Devaland is not a broker or marketplace and does not sit between you and the counterparty.
+You can sign a mutual NDA with us directly in your workspace, pre-signed on our side so it takes effect immediately, with a downloadable signed PDF and an electronic-signature audit trail.
 Engagements are configured to your confidentiality requirements.

 How fast can preliminary diligence run?